jecaro/jeancharles.quillet/posts/2021-03-15-Touch_typing_tips_for_French_developers.md

 On Linux it is not too bad so to speak as the dead keys are only `" ` and `^`.
 But on Windows it is worse, as `~` and `` ` `` are also dead keys.

-It is very unfortunate that theses keys are pretty important shorcuts in vim:
+It is very unfortunate that these keys are pretty important shorcuts in vim:

 * `^`: jump to the first non-blank character of the line
 * `~`: switch case